Skip to content

 A digital marketing strategy for life science marketing is a tactical plan for engaging with customers through digital channels.
 It is one component of an overall marketing plan that supports the company's strategic business objectives.

-A digital marketing strategy helps drive traffic to a company website, engaging with these website users (turning them into leads), converting them into customers and retaining them through an ongoing process of support.
+A digital marketing strategy helps drive traffic to a company website, engage with website users (turning them into leads), convert them into customers, and retain them through an ongoing support process.

 Research

-Research is key in the preparation of a life science digital marketing strategy.
+Research is critical in the preparation of a life science digital marketing strategy.
 Here are several factors that you may want to review (change the details depending on your specialisation):

 Time Spent Online